 The major implication of superdistribution is that independent media needs to adjust how it promotes shared conversations that challenge convention.
 Instead of fighting for mainstream media’s attention, independent media organizations have greater opportunity than ever before to bypass them altogether, if they focus on understanding their customers and mastering new social media.
 In fact, the new target of independent media might more ephemeral: The crowd.
 While the problem of oversimplifying complex issues is nothing new, cyber-cascades and superdistribution feed a decentralized populism that blunts nuanced thinking more than old centralized mainstream media ever did.

 Chapter 1 conclusion

+As content on media devices converge, so do the competitive pressures for all types of media organizations.
+Every segment of the media industry from television to video games faces tidal waves.
+“While these crashing waves have been most deeply felt by the print media, they are also lapping at the foundation of television, the medium that, for decades, has been the most popular advertising medium of all,” wrote Jack Myer in March 2009.
+The below chart outlines some of this chapter’s key findings.